AmadeuszFilipek/boardgame-timer/README.md

 + Time-per-move timer

   Every player has fixed time for each move.
 This mode promotes faster paced games with uncerain number of overall turns.
 You pass a turn if the time is over.
+Also has auto-turn-pass option.

 #### Sample 25 min chess game